ircv3/ircv3-specifications/extensions/persistence.md

 #### Errors and Warnings

-Servers MUST NOT allow unauthenticated clients to become persistent, since there is no way for the client to reconnect in that case.
-Unauthenticated clients attempting to issue `GET` or `SET` MUST receive:
+Servers SHOULD NOT allow unauthenticated clients to become persistent, since there is currently no way for the client to reconnect in that case.
+Unauthenticated clients attempting to issue `GET` or `SET` SHOULD receive:

     FAIL PERSISTENCE ACCOUNT_REQUIRED :An account is required